samsaxas/Trainity/README.md

-# Trainity
+### Trainity
-This repository includes all the projects that I have worked on during my Data Analysis training
+This repository includes all the project reports that I have worked on during my Data Analysis training